wireapp/admin-broadcast/README.md

 ### Configuration

-The bnot uses few environmental variables for its configuration, for complete list see first lines of the [code](app.ts).
+The bot uses few environmental variables for its configuration, for complete list see first lines of the [code](app.ts).